Enchanted Princess accidents and incidents

 Here are also reported latest updates on cruise law news related to ashore and shipboard crimes still investigated by the police.
 Among those could be arrests, filed lawsuits against the shipowner / cruise line company, charges and fines, grievances, settled / withdrawn legal actions, lost cases, virus outbreaks, etc.

-- delayed delivery (due to 2020's Coronavirus pandemic), canceled inaugural cruise itineraries
+- delayed delivery (due to 2020-2021's Coronavirus crisis), canceled inaugural cruise itineraries

 In early-January, Princess Cruises expanded its fleet's pause in passenger shipping operations through May 15, 2021.
 The latest cancellations also affected the Enchanted Princess ship's inauguration.